masjadaan/TechSecurityArticles/Linux/dynamicLinker/dynamicLinker.md

 To make things more tangible, let's create our own ELF file for the demonstrations in this article.
 We'll name it "linker," and we'll use the C programming language to put together a simple program.

 ### <span style="color: #7f7fff">The C code</span>
 We've written a very straightforward C code that does something simple.
 It prints the words "Hello, Dynamic Linker!" on the screen.
 In addition, we've added two variables—one uninitialized and the other initialized to 1.
-By doing this, we've set the stage for creating the corresponding sections.
 ```C
 #include <stdio.h>